 MOSCOW (AP) — Moscow's main airport swarmed with journalists from around the globe Wednesday, but the man they were looking for — National Security Agency leaker Edward Snowden — was nowhere to be seen.
 The mystery of his whereabouts only deepened a day after President Vladimir Putin said that Snowden was in the transit area of Sheremetyevo Airport.

-In a further twist, Ecuador's foreign minister said Wednesday it could take months to decide whether to grant asylum to Snowden and the Latin American nation would take into consideration its relations with the U.S. when doing so.
+Adding to the uncertainty, Ecuador's foreign minister said Wednesday it could take months to decide whether to grant asylum to Snowden and that the Latin American nation would take into consideration its relations with the U.S. when doing so.
 Speaking during a visit to Malaysia's main city, Kuala Lumpur, Ricardo Patino compared Snowden's case to that of Julian Assange, the founder of anti-secrecy group WikiLeaks, who has been given asylum in the Ecuadorean Embassy in London.

 "It took us two months to make a decision in the case of Assange, so do not expect us to make a decision sooner this time," Patino told reporters.

 Snowden, who is charged with violating American espionage laws, fled Hong Kong over the weekend and flew to Russia.
 He booked a seat on a Havana-bound flight Monday en route to Venezuela, but didn't board the plane.
 His ultimate destination was believed to be Ecuador.

 Ecuador's President Rafael Correa shot back at critics on Wednesday, taking special aim at a Washington Post editorial that described him as "the autocratic leader of tiny, impoverished Ecuador" and accused him of a double standard for considering asylum for Snowden while stifling critics at home.

 "The shamelessness of the century: Washington Post accuses Ecuador of double standard," Correa said on his Twitter page.